Should You Use a Used Car Seat?

 The easiest way to check for recalls is by calling the manufacturer or checking the online child safety seat recall list.

-What is the car seat's history?
+Do you know the car seat's history?

 Did you know that child safety seats are designed to perform properly in only one crash?
 That's it, one.
 We thus discourage the use of restraints that have already been involved in a motor vehicle crash, even if there is no identifiable damage to the seat.
 If you do not know the history of the seat, refrain from using it rather than assuming it is safe.